 These are issues that you can negotiate and be flexible.
 State your maximum that you can negotiate on these points, so that at any point in time during negotiations you know your limit.

 These are issues that you will NOT negotiate and not budge.
 Whenever these come up just say "NO/Can't Do That!"

 When doing this you will outline your issues again, but more importantly you would want to give the supplier the first turn to highlight any issues they may have with your contract.
 When you have a prepared meeting agenda, you will work according to that, and will not forget any point.

 5. Get ready to Negotiate

+Understand the most important thing before going to the negotiation table: Most issues can be negotiated.
 Yes, some “negotiation gurus” mention that ‘everything is negotiable’, but in real life it is not so.
 There are things that you or your supplier will not budge no matter what.
 With that in mind be positive and believe that it will go well.
 Most of the time it will.

-before the meeting ie during the preparation stage, so again do not set
+before the meeting i.e. during the pre-negotiation/preparation stage, so again do not set

 If at any point during the negotiating meeting you find that you did not prepare for a certain issue, then simply mention that you would need to get back to the supplier on that issue.
 Then work out the other issues.

 Bundling purchases, volume discounts, or establishing long-term partnerships that yield operational efficiencies and strategic advantages.